sparkflows/sparkflows-docs/docs/snowflake/reading-snowflake.rst

 Reading from Snowflake
 ======================

 Fire Insights has a processor for reading data from Snowflake.
+It takes in the below configuration items:

+* CONNECTION  : Connection created for Snowflake
+* SF DATABASE : Snowflake Database name
+* SF SCHEMA : Snowflake Schema Name
+* SF WAREHOUSE : Snowflake Warehouse Name
+* SF TABLE : Snowflake Table Name

-Workflow
+Example Workflow
 --------

 The below workflow does the following: